 The Heart Treasure of The Enlightened Ones: The Practice of View, Meditation, and Conduct – VIRTUAL RETREAT

-The Tara Mandala community is grateful to announce that Ven.
-Sogan Rinpoche will teach on The Heart Treasure of The Enlightened Ones, a text written in verse by Patrul Rinpoche and that affirms his unsurpassed realization of the view, meditation, and conduct of Dzogchen.
+The Tara Mandala community is grateful to announce that H.E.
+Chung Tulku Rinpoche will teach on The Heart Treasure of The Enlightened Ones, a text written in verse by Patrul Rinpoche that affirms his unsurpassed realization of the view, meditation, and conduct of Dzogchen.

 Patrul Rinpoche, Orgyen Jigme Chökyi Wangpo (1808–1887), was a wandering practitioner in the ancient tradition of vagabond renunciants, and became one of the most revered spiritual teachers in Tibetan Buddhism.
 As a scholar, and living a life of utmost simplicity, he was a strong advocate of the joys of solitude, stressing the futility of worldly pursuits and ambitions.
 The memory of his life’s example offers us today a fresh source of inspiration as practitioners.
 One of his best-known works alone, composed in a cave above Dzogchen Monastery, The Words of My Perfect Teacher, is the guidepost and support for countless practitioners on the path.

-Ven.
-Sogan Rinpoche will offer these teachings via Zoom on Tuesdays for six (6) consecutive weeks — see the specific dates below.
-He will be supported with translation by Sean Price.
+H.E.
+Chung Tulku Rinpoche will offer these teachings via Zoom on Wednesdays and Fridays from October 7 to November 25 — see the specific dates below.
+He will be supported with translation by Adam Kane.

 Please use this link to see how this daily schedule translates into your timezone.

 October 12th, 19th and 26th

 - This retreat is open to everyone.